David Greville, 8th Earl of Warwick: Public life

 Greville, widely known as "Brookie", through the later 1960s and 1970s, was prominent in London society.
 He was a lover of books, horses and parties, and was also an amateur artist.

-In 1967, Greville's father transferred Warwick Castle and other estates to his son and heir, who in 1978 sold the castle to the Tussauds Group for £1.3M.
+In 1967, Greville's father transferred Warwick Castle and other estates to his son and heir, who in 1978 sold the castle to the Tussauds Group for £1.3m.
 It had been in the Greville family for 374 years, and its sale caused a public confrontation between him and his father.

 Greville said he had acted as he had because he believed a Labour Government would confiscate the castle.
-The avoid further death duties, he sold the family art collection, including the Warwick Vase.
+To avoid further death duties, he sold the family art collection, including the Warwick Vase.
 He also sold several tons of family papers to Warwickshire County Council and went into tax exile, with homes at Pelican Point in the Turks and Caicos Islands, New York City, Paris, Gstaad, and Spain.